 - Tests of sensation, thinking and reasoning (cognitive function), and motor function

-A brain biopsy is the only test that can confirm the diagnosis.
+A brain biopsy is the only test that can confirm the diagnosis, although usually never recommended.

-There is no specific treatment for Pick disease.
+There is no specific treatment for FTD.
 Medicines may help manage mood swings.

 In some cases, stopping or changing medicines that worsen confusion or that are not needed can improve thinking and other mental functions.
 Medicines include: